Promotion of Health Management

 Sumitomo Forestry Group Declaration on Health Management

 Sumitomo Forestry Group is committed to maintaining and improving the mental and physical health of all employees and their families so that every employee making up the Group can work healthily and vibrantly while experiencing "Happiness Grows From Trees".

 - We will share the results of regular health check-ups and other examinations with employees, and work on mental and physical health issues and responses to these issues.

 - We will actively incorporate health measures that can not only be used by employees, but also by their families.

 - We will observe laws and regulations related to safety and health, and strive to improve safety as well as maintain and improve health.

 Initiatives to Maintain and Improve Employee Health

-Furthermore, two practical seminars for health management personnel were held online in June and December 2022.
+Sumitomo Forestry conducted two online practical seminars for health supervisors in June and December 2022.
 In June, 167 people participated voluntarily on the topic of dealing with long-term sickness and injury, and in December, 179 people participated voluntarily on the topic of health committee meetings.
 This seminar, including lectures on relevant laws and regulations, as well as internal company rules, was designed to educate administrative officers, persons in charge of health management practices, and other persons in charge of group companies nationwide.
 Participants shared their own initiatives and innovations with each other via chat rooms during the seminar, making it a valuable opportunity to learn together.
 We will continue to offer seminars for health supervisors in the future.

 Practical Mental Health Care